Issues in Ethics: Public Announcements and Public Statements

 • misrepresent the nature or extent of services provided or products dispensed;

-• guarantee the results of any treatment or procedure, directly or by implication (Principle I, Rule L);
+• guarantee the results of any treatment or procedure, directly or by implication;

-• compare their abilities with those of other individuals; or
+• compare their abilities with those of other individuals; and/or

-• place "blind" listings (e.g., announcements that say, "Call this number for speech therapy services," omitting the name of the individual, agency, or corporate entity offering services) in the classified section of newspapers or other periodicals.
+• place "blind" listings (e.g., announcements that say, "Call this number for speech therapy services," omitting the name of the individual, agency, or corporate entity offering services) in the classified section of newspapers or other periodicals (both print and online).

-The question of whether it is ethical to use laudatory comments or testimonials from clients is a contested one.
-Consistent with prevailing HIPAA and other regulations protecting client confidentiality, the comments of a client should never be used without the client's explicit permission.
-There is no question that it is thoroughly unethical to coerce clients into offering laudatory comments, and in the practitioner–client relationship, forms of coercion can be subtle.
-Consequently, special care must be taken to ensure that clients understand their rights with respect to providing information concerning their treatment and their evaluation of that treatment.
+The question of whether it is ethical to use laudatory comments or testimonials from clients/patients is a contested one.
+Consistent with prevailing regulations protecting client/patient confidentiality—for example, the Health Insurance Portability and Accountability Act of 1996 (HIPAA) as well as other regulations—the comments of a client/patient should never be used without their explicit permission.
+There is no question that it is thoroughly unethical to coerce clients/patients into offering laudatory comments, and in the practitioner–client/patient relationship, forms of coercion can be subtle.
+Consequently, practitioners must take special care to ensure that clients/patients understand their rights with respect to providing information concerning their treatment and their evaluation of that treatment.

-Another ethical problem that arises in the use of laudatory comments is that the practitioner culls them from a mass of comments, many of which may be neutral and some of which may be quite negative.
-For that reason, the Board cautions professionals regarding the use of laudatory comments, as they are potentially misleading to the public.
-The Board recommends an approach that involves collecting evaluations from a representative sample of all clients and providing a statistical picture from the aggregated evaluations.
+Another ethical problem arises when a practitioner uses only complimentary comments to promote their services, when clients/patients have also given the practitioner a multitude of neutral or negative comments.
+For that reason, the BOE cautions professionals regarding the use of laudatory comments, as they are potentially misleading to the public.
+The BOE recommends an approach that involves collecting evaluations from a representative sample of all clients/patients and providing a statistical picture from the aggregated evaluations.

 Promotional Activities

-• Individuals shall not use their affiliation with ASHA or the ASHA logo to endorse the marketing and promotion of their products or their employer's products, whether related or unrelated to the professions.
-ASHA members may use the approved ASHA logo to promote their ASHA certification credential.
+• Individuals shall not use their affiliation with ASHA or use the ASHA logo to endorse the marketing and promotion of their products or their employer’s products, whether related or unrelated to the professions.
+ASHA certificate holders may use the approved ASHA logo to promote their ASHA certification credential.

 Other Constraints on Advertising

-The rules set out in this statement are offered only as general guidelines for application of the Code of Ethics with regard to public statements and announcements.
+The rules set forth in this statement are offered only as general guidelines for application of the Code of Ethics with regard to public statements and announcements.
 In addition, individuals may be subject to various state laws such as licensure laws and codes of ethics or conduct.
-Individuals may be subject also to the regulations of the Federal Trade Commission governing the use of endorsements and testimonials in advertising.
-Individuals must be aware, therefore, that there are other restraints in the area of professional advertising, which, indeed, may be greater than those set forth in this statement.
-If ASHA guidelines should prove less restrictive in any respect, individuals must adhere to any higher standards that might be applicable.
+Individuals also may be subject to the regulations of the Federal Trade Commission (FTC) governing the use of endorsements and testimonials in advertising.
+Therefore, individuals must be aware that other restraints in the area of professional advertising—restraints that may be greater than those set forth in this statement.
+If ASHA guidelines should prove less restrictive in any respect, then individuals must adhere to any higher standards that might be applicable.
 This statement does not purport to give legal advice in this regard.

 Definitions